HarshKapadia2/networking/http.md

 - Get/fetch data from server.
 - Do not use it to send data to the server, as it exposes the data (request params) in the URL.
+- Limitation on size of data that can be sent.

 ### POST

 - Add data (Send data to the server.)
 - Secure as it does not expose data (request params) in the URL like [GET](#get).
+- No limitation on th size of data.

 ### PUT